Elizabethcase/my-digital-garden/_notes/rda/fictions/arch-cloud writing.md

 ---
-title: “Cloud Writing: Describing Soft Architectures of Change in the Anthropocene”
+title: "Cloud Writing: Describing Soft Architectures of Change in the Anthropocene"
-tags: architecture, writing, journaling, clouds, weather
 ---

 ![The Blur Building](/rda/assets/cloud-writing.png)